SwedishPaymentAndECRGroup/digital-receipt-standard/ArtsDR200WithSwedishExtensions/resources/docs/ARTS_DR200_with_Swedish_extension.md

 Root element, includes the namespace for all terms (elements, attributes) used within a receipt.
 If the ARTS schema is extended, the extension namespace must be declared as well.

-The attribute **copy** has to be provided with either **true** or **false** value.
-This indicates if the digital receipt is a copy or an original.
-If a paper receipt is printed as the original receipt a digital copy should be sent with copy="true” flag.

 Example:
 ```xml
 <nam:DigitalReceipt MajorVersion="6" MinorVersion="0" FixVersion="0" se:copy="true"